mapproxy/mapproxy/doc/caches.rst

 .. versionadded:: 1.10.0

-Store tiles in a `Amazon Simple Storage Service (S3) <https://aws.amazon.com/s3/>`_ or any other S3 compatible object server.
+Store tiles in a `Amazon Simple Storage Service (S3) <https://aws.amazon.com/s3/>`_ or any other S3 compatible object storage.

 Requirements